-A smart electric vehicle industrial park jointly built by NIO and the city of Hefei, where it is headquartered in China, will open for construction on April 29, William Li, the company's founder, chairman, and CEO, said on April 7.
+A smart electric vehicle industrial park jointly built by NIO and the city of Hefei, where it is headquartered in China, will start construction on April 29, William Li, the company's founder, chairman, and CEO, said on April 7.

 It's a world-class industrial park that involves research and development, manufacturing, lifestyle services, and automotive culture, Li said.

 This park is equivalent to an industrial cluster and will soon house some leading industry chain companies, Cls.cn said, citing NIO's source, adding that a new NIO factory will also be located here.